 What I reference is the travel to relationships that I have—now severely constrained, given pandemia—clients that I’ve worked for, people that I work with.

 Earlier in my career,

 I operated as a kind

 of remote design and signing station —

 I was rarely in proximity of my client relationships.

 Some clients—back then—I’ve never met.

 That isn’t the case any more.

-I now believe that I should know, personally, every one that commissions me, or GIRVIN, the firm.
+I now—within the challenges of our current traveling scenarios—believe that we should know, personally, every one that commissions GIRVIN, the firm.

 I should go out there.